ArjunBabu3m3/Predicting-NPS-using-Manipal-Dataset-master/README.md

 ![alt text](manipalres.PNG)

-Below are some of the things which we have leant on account of our analysis -
+Below are some of the things which we have learnt on account of our analysis -

 * The strategy should follow the plan of controlling the important factors which lead to the customer’s response on the overall experience during their treatment at the hospital. * The forward selection model, helps to determine the important factors that was associated with response variable.
 * The hospital should ensure to the work with the below variables to control the number of detractors -